Switzerland national football team results (unofficial matches)

 This is a list of the Switzerland national football team's results from 1898 to the present day that, for various reasons, are not accorded the status of official internationals.

 1890s

-An early attempt to create a Switzerland national team occurred in the late 1890s, when Swiss elevens played against South-Germany selections and an Italian eleven, beating the latter 0–2 in Torino.
+An early attempt to create a Switzerland national team occurred in the late 1890s, when Swiss elevens played against South-Germany selections and an Italian eleven, beating the latter 0–2 in Turin.

 1910s

 1916 Journées du Poilu Sportif

 On 26 January 1916, Sporting, a French sports weekly magazine, decided to set up sports events across France at the end of April 1916, and the biggest sports event was a football tournament in the Paris area with seven different teams representing four countries.
 The Entente Suisse was set up by Mr Ducimetière and Baumberger, and it was composed by Swiss players living in Paris and members of the Union sportive suisse de Paris.

 1930s

 On the occasion of the Swiss National Exhibition of 1939, Switzerland played two matches against a North Italy selection and against an Vienna XI.